godaddy/gasket/docs/README.md

 # Overview

+Gasket help developers make frameworks to power their apps.
 There are several presets and plugins available with which to make frameworks and construct apps.
 The various commands, lifecycles, and structures are all enabled by different plugins you can choose to use.

-> The contents of this file are similar to those you seen when using **docs**
+> The contents of this file are similar to those when using the **docs** command
-> command from @gasket/plugin-docs.
-However, in an app, only elements which are
-> configured will be shown.
+> enabled by [@gasket/plugin-docs] which is recommended for reading docs of
+> apps.

 ## Guides